Top of main content

 “The automotive industry is already well down the electrification path,” explains Farquhar.
 “This will continue to be the case, but it doesn’t have to determine the character of the cars.
 Ultimately, the regulations are a framework, with each car maker able to pursue their chosen goals within balancing the delivery of ‘traditional’ driving thrills and meeting legislation.

-“The McLaren Artura is a prime example of this and gives customers the choice of driving a high-performance hybrid, in many cases alongside a V8-engined supercar.
+“The McLaren Artura is a prime example of this and gives clients the choice of driving a high-performance hybrid, in many cases alongside a V8-engined supercar.
 And in the not-too-distant future, they will be able to add an electric-powered McLaren to their collection.”

 Retrofitting is all the rage